sstoeckl/InvestigatoR/README.md

 #> xgb_2_quantile_weights_2              0.008292291              0.008180366
 ```

-Now we plot the corresponding cumulative returns of the portfolios
+Additionally, we provide a standard plotting routine for the portfolio
+object via `plot`.

 ``` r
 plot(pf)